This course conducts elementary experiments related to mechanics, waves, optics, and thermodynamics.

 4) Prepare clear and concise experimental reports.

-This course is conducted every two weeks alternately with Exercises in Physics II.
-Students are to complete given experiments and report their results.
-Each student works on the experiment alone.
+This course is conducted every two weeks alternately with Exercises in Physics I. Students are to complete given experiments and report their results.
+In principle, two students will work on an experiment together.

 |Course schedule||Required learning|